 Images of children:

 The collection of images (still photographs and film) for promotional purposes by Eastside employees, or those authorised to do so on Eastside’s behalf, is acceptable providing permission has been granted by the individuals who will be photographed/filmed or their parent or guardian.
 These images must be securely stored by Eastside on the internal server and should not be stored on the hard drive of PCs or laptops of individual freelance facilitators or volunteers engaged on Eastside projects, nor should they be shared, published, distributed or appear on websites, blogs or any other electronic media without the express permission of the Senior Management team at Eastside.
-Also see ‘Digital Safety Policy’.
+Also see ‘Data Protection Policy’ and ‘Photography and Filming Policy’.

 Types of abuse: